 - Quick and immediate delivery of messages regardless of the internet status.

 - Smartphones or downloading the app are not necessary.

 - Setting up two-way communication is possible.

 - Businesses can carry out network tracking to know about delivery status, replies, opt-out, etc.

 - The matter gets saved in the messaging apps and can be accessed over and over again until it is deleted.

 - You can only send text messages (or URLs), which does not leave room for higher engagement rates.

-- Credibility of SMS text messages content and their sender is difficult to authenticate.
+- The credibility of SMS text message content and their sender is difficult to authenticate.

 - High delivery rate failure with decreasing click-through and open rates.